mayphyusinthant/Master_Project/README.md

-## Edinburgh Napier University | Merchiston campus web app
+## Edinburgh Napier University | Merchiston Campus web app
-> The goal of this module is to gain experience from working in a group of people with different skills, and to successfuly build our chosen project.
+> The goal of this group project module is to gain experience from working in a group of people with different skills, and to successfuly build our chosen project.
 * The team consists of 3 developers with a variety of skills (backend, frontend, full stack).

 #### Navigation Web App